mwat56/kaliber/README.md

     lang = de

     # Name of this library (shown on every page).
-    libraryname = "MeiBucks"
+    libraryName = "MeiBucks"

     # Path of Calibre library.
-    # NOTE: this must be the absolute pathname of the Calibre library.
+    # NOTE: this must be the absolute pathname to the Calibre library.
-    librarypath = "/var/opt/Calibre"
+    libraryPath = "/var/opt/Calibre"

     # The host's IP number to listen at.
     listen = 127.0.0.1